City Map Compare/New York vs Sydney

 About Sydney

-Australia's largest city, known for the Opera House.
-Often called "The Harbour City", Sydney has an area of 12,368 km² and is home to 5.3 million people.
+Often called "Sydneysiders", Sydney has an area of 12,368 km² and is home to 5.3 million people.
 Its history stretches back to 1788.
-Visitors come for Sydney Opera House, Harbour Bridge, Bondi Beach, and much more.
+Visitors come for Sydney Opera House, Sydney Harbour Bridge, Bondi Beach, and much more.
 Getting around is easy with the Sydney Trains.

 Metropolitan Area Comparison